-Resident workers - Method of travel to work
+Resident workers - Method of travel to work - All industries

 Maximising access to employment is a key objective in any economic development strategy.
-Understanding the modes of transport the Hornsby Shire's local resident workers use (either within or outside the local area), informs decision-makers about the effectiveness of transport modes, routes and availability of local public transport.
+Understanding the modes of transport Hornsby Shire's local resident workers use (either within or outside the local area), informs decision-makers about the effectiveness of transport modes, routes and availability of local public transport.

 There are a number of reasons why people use different Modes of Transport to get to work including:

 - The availability of affordable and effective public transport options between place of residence and place of work;